 So I called customer service once again to see if they could somehow just send me this pair and forget about the case/refund.
 I knew it was a lot to ask and was disappointed but not too surprised when I was told I would have to place another order.
 I placed an order with the representative but was understandably concerned that it would get cancelled yet again.
 It was only after I expressed my exasperation with my experience and pressed the representative that she admitted that, yes, that could very well happen.

 Apparently, because Lord and Taylor’s website isn’t updated in real time, there is essentially no guarantee that a customer will get what they actually ordered.
 (Truly astonishing.
 Other online retailers seem to managing the impossible.)
 However, the representative assured me that if that were to happen, my card would not be charged for the cancelled order - which was comforting, but unfortunately, that wasn’t the case with my original purchase.
 Two days after I placed this new order, I received an email saying it was cancelled.

 Honestly, I expected it at this point.
 Ten days have passed since I sent my first message, and I am still waiting for a refund for a product I never received.

 I plan on keeping a copy of my invoice when I send in the shoes for return because I wouldn’t put it past this company to dismiss my case or pretend like it never happened.
 Get it together, Lord and Taylor.

-Review about: Lord And Taylor Customer Care.
+Product or Service Mentioned: Lord And Taylor Customer Care.

 Reason of review: Almost all of the above.